kairosdb/kairosdb/src/docs/kairosdevelopment/Plugins.rst

 ----------------------
 Plugin Loading Process
 ----------------------
-Here is how the load process works:
+Here is how KairosDB loads libraries and plugins:
   #.
 All jar files in lib are automatically added to the classpath by the startup script.
   #.
-Properties in kairosdb.properties are loaded.
+Properties in kairosdb.properties are loaded first from the classpath and then from the file.
   #.
 For every .properties file in the conf directory besides kairosdb.properties, the following happens:

     #.
 Kairos attempts to load the file from the classpath.  (this lets you add default values to future releases of your plugin)